dmytro-cloud/EstimationMethods/README.md

 # EstimationMethods
-Project for study (4-th year undergrad, HEP, Data Estimation Methods)
+Project for a class (4-th year undergrad, HEP, Data Estimation Methods)

+Part1 has a `gui.py` built with tkinter.
+Use args.txt to set up a spectrum from a file.
+Part1 forms HPGe detector spectrum based on the specified information.

-Build spectrum, search peaks and estimate their parameters.
+Part2 contains script `apectum_analysis.py` that searches peaks and estimates their parameters.